RocketChat/docs-old/guides/administrator-guides/account-settings.md

 ## Default User Preferences

 * **Enable Auto Away**: When set to True, it will automatically change the User's status to Away they exit Rocket.Chat.
-* **Idle Time Limit**: Sets how long _in miliseconds_ for a User to go idle.
+* **Idle Time Limit**: Sets how long _in milliseconds_ for a User to go idle.
-* **Notification Duration**: This will set how long _in miliseconds_ for a notification to be displayed.
+* **Notification Duration**: This will set how long _in milliseconds_ for a notification to be displayed.
 * **Require Interaction to Dismiss Desktop Notification**: Enabling this will set the notification prompt active untill the User interacts with it.
 * **Audio Notifications Default Alert**: A dropdown to select when to play the default audio notification.
 Default to _Mentions_.
-* **Desktop Notifications Default Alert**: Lets you set when the desktop notificaion alert is triggered.
+* **Desktop Notifications Default Alert**: Lets you set when the desktop notification alert is triggered.
 Default is _All messages_.
-THis only concerns the groups and channels the user belongs to.
+This only concerns the groups and channels the user belongs to.
 * **Mobile Notifications Default Alert**: Sets when the default notification alert will play on mobile devices.
 * **Unread Tray Icon Alert**: Setting this to false will stop the unread tray icon from displaying.
 * **Use Emojis**: Setting this to false will disable the use of emojis.
 * **Convert ASCII to Emoji**: When this is true, ASCII characters will be converted to emoji.
-* **Auto Load Images**: Seting this to false will prevent images from auto loading when a room/chat is opened.
+* **Auto Load Images**: Setting this to false will prevent images from auto loading when a room/chat is opened.
 * **Save Mobile Bandwidth**: When enabled acts like a data saver.
 * **Collapse Embedded Media by Default**: Setting this to true will cause embedded media cards to collapse.
-* **Hide Usernames**: When enabled, it'll hind usernames in conversation rooms.
+* **Hide Usernames**: When enabled, it'll hide usernames in conversation rooms.
 * **Hide Roles**: When set to true, user roles like _admin_, _moderator_ will not be shown in chat rooms.
 * **Hide Right Sidebar with Click**: Setting this true will give ability for the right sidebar to be hidden.
 * **Hide Avatars**: Enabling this will make users avatar not to show in chat.